Ruddock, Louisiana: History

 In 1892, William Burton and C. H. Ruddock founded the Ruddock Cypress Company.
 They constructed a sawmill and a town to serve their business; the town became Ruddock.
 In 1902, the sawmill burned down and was later rebuilt.
 By 1910, the town had a population of 700.

 At the height of its prosperity, Ruddock was a progressive, booming community built on stilts above the black waters of the swamp.
 Stilt-supported wooden sidewalks ran the length of the village with walkways branching out to two-story houses on each side.

 The vibrant village also boasted a community center, a blacksmith shop, a locomotive repair shop, an office and commissary for the Ruddock Cypress Lumber Company, a one-room schoolhouse, the Holy Cross Catholic Church, and a railroad depot with a two-story rooming house attached.
-The Owl Saloon, specializing in men's entertainment, was discretely located about a half-mile south and down the line from the town.
+The Owl Saloon, specializing in men's entertainment, was discreetly located about a half-mile south and down the line from the town.

 There were no grocery stores in the isolated village, with housewives taking the daily train to New Orleans to do their shopping.